 Off the ship, robotic submarines and marine gliders, including Boaty McBoatface, will collect data on ocean conditions and marine biology and deliver it to scientists working in the ship's laboratories.
 Airborne robots and on-board environmental monitoring systems will provide detailed information on the surrounding polar environment.

 RRS Sir David Attenborough is being built in Birkenhead by Cammell Laird.
 The decision followed a 12-month competitive tender process that involved bids from companies in the UK, Europe and the Far East.
-This project will secure jobs and apprenticeships and provide a significant economic boost to Merseyside.
-The shipyard is expected to cut steel in autumn 2016 and deliver the next generation polar research vessel ready for operation by 2019.
+This project secured jobs and apprenticeships and provided a significant economic boost to Merseyside.
+The shipyard cut steel in autumn 2016 and will be ready for operation by 2020.

 The ship will be the first British-built polar research vessel with a helideck to open up new locations for science and will be one of the most sophisticated floating research laboratories operating in the polar regions.
 Tonne for tonne, the UK will have the most advanced oceanographic research vessel fleet in the world.